 Fat cats aren’t just Wall Street bankers.
-They are living right in your home, and they are a one of the biggest problems veterinarians see, so to speak.
+In fact, they might be living right in your home, and they’re one of the biggest problems veterinarians see — in more than one way!

 Obesity is a growing problem in cats.
-There aren’t any hard statistics on the numbers of flabby felines, but it’s estimated that 10 percent to 30 percent of the cats seen by veterinarians are overweight.
-There’s a good chance their life span will be shortened because they are more prone to arthritis, diabetes mellitus and fatty liver syndrome.
+It’s estimated that ten to 30 percent of the cats seen by vets are overweight.
+There’s a good chance their life span will be shortened because they’re more prone to arthritis, diabetes mellitus, and fatty liver syndrome.

 Aim the laser down the hall, up and down the stairs, onto the furniture or up the wall for a little vertical action.
 Beyond the basic red dot, some laser pointers can produce different images, including butterflies, mice and stars.
 Be careful not to shine it in your cat’s eyes.